Ehuntwork/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.foreach has an action for each element in an array where as map creates a new array to take action on.

 2. What is the difference between a function and a method?

+Methods are associated with objects and only is passed the object its with.

 3. What is closure?

+A closed enviorment of code in whic things may come in but never leave.

 4. Describe the four rules of the 'this' keyword.

+Global Binding: Defaults to refer to othe window.

+Impliscit Binding: Only applies to objects with methods.

+New Binding: Uses constructive functions to create new things

+Exsplicit Binding: Overrides other bindings by using .call and .apply etc

 5. Why do we need super() in an extended class?

+It will not function without it.

 ## Project Set up